gasduster99/sppComp/try1/try1_2.md

 particular observation, and thus such a model does not generalize. <!--has no information for which to base predictions on future data.-->

-For modeling $\beta^{(t)}_{m\eta}$ we consider a spectrum of models which span a wide range of possible number of parameters and several different predictive structures as seen below.
+For modeling $\beta^{(t)}_{m\eta}$ we consider a spectrum of models which span a wide range of partially pooled models with several different predictive structures as seen below.

 ###(M1)